 Step 2: Shield your plants from the frost and snow

-While not all areas in Australia experience snow, it still gets really cold!
-It's important to note that some plants are root-not-shoot hardy.
+When it gets really cold, note that some plants are root-not-shoot hardy.
 This means they wither to the ground at first frost, but the roots will survive and create new shoots next year.
 Examples of these tenacious winter plants are dahlias and gladioli.

 Any pot plants that go dormant, like begonias or tender fuchsias, can still thrive in a dark shed during winter.
 Pot plants that are still green will need light, so you can store them in a greenhouse or put them on a windowsill inside your house.